jrwrigh/CGNSPetscFileWritingToy/README.md

 Order of the elements is set via `-degree`.
 So quadratic elements would have `-degree 2`

 The time taken to write the file is printed out at the end (via the `VecView` event in PETSc).

+To have a non-zero solution written to the file, use flag `-project_solution`.